Verifying Operative

 Multi-Cloud IaC

-Terraform-managed DigitalOcean infrastructure.
+Terraform-managed infrastructure.
 Cloudflare zero-trust overlay.
 Full stack in Docker Compose.
 Cloud-agnostic architecture.
 Can redeploy to any provider in hours.

 Result